 One threatened flora species, as listed under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and the Biodiversity Conservation Act 2016 (BC Act), was identified within the 10 km search area.
-In addition, six flora species, as listed under the Department of Biodiversity, Conservation and Attractions (DBCA) priority list, were identified within the 10 km search area (Figure 7).
-Of the seven conservation significant flora species identified, only the Quoya zonalis (EPBC Endangered) occurs within the PPE area (Figure 9)
+In addition, four flora species, as listed under the Department of Biodiversity, Conservation and Attractions (DBCA) priority list, were identified within the 10 km search area (Table 5; Figure 7).
+Of the five conservation significant flora species identified, only the Quoya zonalis (Endangered) and Ptilotus mollis (Priority 4) occur within close proximity to the PPE (Figure 9).